activedocument/activedocument/README.md

 This fork of Mongoid is **not** endorsed by or affiliated with MongoDB Inc. 👍

+## 📣 Open Call for Community Steering Committee

+If you would like to help with governance and/or maintenance of this project, please [raise an issue](https://github.com/tablecheck/mongoid-ultra/issues/new).

 ## Installation

 Replace `gem 'mongoid'` in your application's Gemfile with: